 2.Start A Collection

 If you like building collections, then collecting cryptocurrencies might be for you.
 There are thousands of cryptocurrencies out there to start building your collection, and with the fluctuating price of the currencies, you might find that your collection will be very valuable in the coming years.
+And with numerous ways to test the waters, such as crypto day trading, it’s now easier than ever to invest.

 3. Saving Money On Transfers

-Because cryptocurrencies are decentralised, you can transfer and receive money without paying the sometimes exorbitant fees that banks charge.
+Because cryptocurrencies are decentralized, you can transfer and receive money without paying the sometimes exorbitant fees that banks charge.
 This can be particularly useful for people who frequently transfer money between accounts in different countries.
 It is also making traditional financial transfer up their game to remain competitive – a win-win for consumers.

 4. Anonymous Financial Transactions